-- · during upload
+- during upload

-- from the Studio interface
+- from the Media section of the Studio

-- from the Stage Management interface.
+- from the Stage Management section of the Studio.

 See the chapter Upload media for information about how to assign media to a stage during the upload process.

 Assign media that has already been uploaded